TechnicalPursuit/TIBET-Examples/pizza/README.md

 any attempt to create instances directly will raise an exception._

-To access the checkbox elements a [TIBET Path](https://tibetjs.com/docs/paths.html) is defined which integrates with TIBET's `get` and `set` methods so any attempt to `get('itemsCheckboxes')` or `set('itemCheckboxes')` automatically invokes the path and operates on the resulting array of elements:
+To access the checkbox elements a [TIBET Path](https://tibetjs.com/docs/paths.html) is defined.
+This path integrates with TIBET's `get` and `set` methods so any attempt to `get('itemsCheckboxes')` or `set('itemCheckboxes')` automatically resolves the path and operates on the
+result:

 ```
 //  Access path for locating all checkbox items under a target "body" div.